-Medicare covers items like oxygen equipment and supplies, wheelchairs, walkers, and hospital beds ordered by a doctor or other health care provider enrolled in Medicare for use in the home.
+Medicare covers items like oxygen and oxygen equipment, wheelchairs, walkers, and hospital beds ordered by a doctor or other health care provider enrolled in Medicare for use in the home.
 Some items must be rented.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies.

 Make sure your doctors and DME suppliers are enrolled in Medicare.

 Doctors and suppliers have to meet strict standards to enroll and stay enrolled in Medicare.
 If your doctors or suppliers aren't enrolled, Medicare won't pay the claims they submit.
 It's also important to ask your suppliers if they participate in Medicare before you get DME.
-If suppliers are participating suppliers, they must accept assignment (that is, they're limited to charging you only coinsurance and the Part B deductible on the Medicare-approved amount).
-If suppliers are enrolled in Medicare but aren't "contract suppliers," they may choose not to accept assignment.
-If suppliers don't accept assignment, there's no limit on the amount they can charge you.
+If suppliers are participating suppliers, they must accept assignment (that is, they're limited to charging you only coinsurance and the Part B deductible for the Medicare-approved amount).
+If suppliers aren't participating and don't accept assignment, there's no limit on the amount they can charge you.
 To find suppliers who accept assignment, visit Medicare.gov/supplierdirectory or call 1-800-MEDICARE (1-800-633-4227).
 TTY users can call 1-877-486-2048.
 You can also call 1-800-MEDICARE if you're having problems with your DME supplier, or you need to file a complaint.